-August 7 - Sawmill Creek Vineyards, 5587 Route 414, Hector NY for during the season.
+In summary, there is a seasonality to pests and checking the electronic updates from your regional grape extension programs is an excellent way to stay on top of what you should be on the look out for during the season.
 Generally speaking we have good chemical control options available for most arthropod pests if necessary.
 But be smart about using them.
 Pay attention to label restrictions and review recommendations in the pest management guidelines.
 Rotate among materials with different modes of action to reduce development of resistance.
 Be aware of consequences of your choice of pesticides on natural enemies.
-The cheapest material to apply on a per acre basis may not always result in the lowest cost because of unintended consequences.
+The cheapest material to apply on a per acre basis may not always result in the lowest cost because of unintended consequences and/or the need for repeated applications.
 Most important, only use pesticides or other control options when it makes economic sense to do so (monitor and apply economic thresholds where available).
 If you have questions or concerns please let me know.